Inorganic fertilizers, also known as synthetic or chemical fertilizers, are manufactured products that provide essential nutrients to plants.

 (8) Calcium ammonium nitrate

-(b) Fertilizers which are rich in potassium are called potassium fertilizer and example is nitrate of potash – Kcl 50%K2O
+(b) Fertilizers which are rich in potassium are called potassium fertilizers and an example is nitrate of potash – Kcl 50%K2O inorganic fertilizers

-(c) Fertilizers which are rich in phosphorus are called phosphorus fertilizers and examples include:
+(c) inorganic Fertilizers which are rich in phosphorus are called phosphorus fertilizers and examples include:

-(ii) Complete or Mixed or Compound Fertilizers: These are fertilizers which contain two or more nutrients.
-A good example is
+Complete or Mixed or Compound Fertilizers: These are inorganic fertilizers which contain two or more nutrients.
+A good example is inorganic fertilizers

 Different methods are used to apply fertilizers to the soil.
 These include: